RINEARN/rinpn-online/README.md

 ( &raquo; [Japanese](./README_JAPANESE.md) )

-Simplified version of [RINPn](https://github.com/RINEARN/rinpn) which runs on web browsers.
+Simplified version of [RINPn](https://github.com/RINEARN/rinpn), available on web browsers.

 ## How to Use